openbmc/docs/yocto-development.md

 as part of your flash image.

 Run the devtool command to add your repo to the workspace.
-In my example I have a repo out on github that contains my code.
+In my example I have a repo out on GitHub that contains my code.

 ```
 devtool add welcome https://github.com/causten/hello.git